has2k1/qrenderer/README.md

       documentation of one or more objects. i.e. links from the Reference lead to this type of page.

-4. Wheen overriding the defaults, the common methods to extend are:
+4. When overriding the defaults, the common methods to extend are:

    - `render_title`
    - `render_signature`